 The Equinox Resort (1769) in Manchester Village, VT has long been known as an elegant and luxurious getaway for everyday folks and important historical figures alike.
 It has hosted many a past president, including Teddy Roosevelt, Benjamin Harrison, and Ulysses Grant.
 It was even a favorite vacation spot of Abraham Lincoln and his family.

 In fact, the former first lady, Mary Todd Lincoln, is still said to roam the resort!
 Guests have often caught glimpses of her, sometimes with one of her children, but she is said to disappear quickly once you notice her.
-Even if you don’t get to meet this elusive lady, this area of Vermont is absolutely beautiful in the autumn!
+Even if you don’t get to meet this elusive lady at this haunted Vermont hotel, this area of Vermont is absolutely beautiful in the autumn!

 Captain Grant’s Inn